 With over 2500 traditional varieties, Italy has the highest variety of cheeses in the world, and the history of Italian cheese almost defines the art of cheese-making in Europe.

-A recent estimation of Italian Cheese suggests there are 450 types of cheese made in Italy which is just behind that of the UK and France.
+A recent estimation of Italian Cheese suggests there are 450 types of commercial cheese made in Italy which is just behind that of the UK and France.
 Of those, 34 have been granted a protected status by the European commission.
 Most of the world-famous Italian cheeses that have PDO status have historic origins for example Pecorino has a heritage that goes back some 2,000 years.

-While the real stories of their creation and background might be slightly unclear or lost in time, there is nothing unclear or in doubt about the Italian passion for food and the ability to create cheeses that are loved all over the world.
+While the real stories of their creation and background might be slightly unclear or lost in time, there is nothing unclear or in doubt about the Italian passion for food, and their ability to create cheeses that are loved all over the world.
 One could even argue that they are the world’s most loved nation of cheese makers if you include the consumption of mozzarella and ricotta.
 Mozzarella is, for example, the most consumed cheese in the USA, which is the world’s largest cheese consumer, representing an unbelievable 40% of all cheese eaten.